In Honour of The Artist

 You can draw a straight line from her sculpture ‘Single Form’ outside the United Nations building in New York to those sitting happily here.
 Yet the setting couldn’t be more of a contrast with this stunning Cornish Garden overlooking the Atlantic Ocean between them.

 Kerry has recreated the scene under a full moon to further enhance the idea of mystery and magic.
 The garden is bathed in moonlight.
-Its silvery light gleaming off the surfaces of the sculptures, creates an atmosphere and sense of a secret Mid-Summer Night’s dreamscape.
+Its silvery light gleaming off the surfaces of the sculptures. the setting therefore, creates an atmosphere and sense of a secret Mid-Summer Night’s dreamscape.

 The walls of the garden and house embrace the space within.
-Plants hug and nestle up to the star-feature sculptures, whilst in the distance you can imagine peering off down to the see the sea, just beyond the church tower of St Ia (from which St Ives gets its name).
+Plants hug and nestle up to the star-feature sculptures.
+In the distance you can imagine peering off down to the see the sea, just beyond the church tower of St Ia (from which St Ives gets its name).
 All bathed in silvery moonlight.

 As with all Kerry’s paintings this too makes full use of her techniques of layering and sgraffito as well as employing her bent perspective which gives a playful air to the overall image.